11 Jan The Dangers of Hackers: How to Protect Your Security Cameras

 Anti-jammers are designed to detect and disrupt jamming devices.
 Jamming devices are one way thieves can knock your security cameras out of commission without having to hack the cameras.
 With anti-jammers, you can be assured that at least this one method will not be used against you.

-Password encryption software makes encrypting your vital passcodes a breeze.
-For hackers, these days, regularly changing your password isn’t enough anymore.
+Password encryption software makes encrypting your vital passwords a breeze.
+For hackers these days, regularly changing your password isn’t enough anymore.
 Encrypting your passwords has become a vital part of layering your home security.

 Look up what your security cameras default IP address and username and password are and change it if possible.
 Invest in a firewall and a VPN.
 Make sure your network is WPA2.
 Stay current with your camera’s firmware updates.

 There are a number of important reasons to install security cameras in your home.
 Just make sure to cover all your bases when you do!